json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 schema author, you may use *applicator* keywords that take other schemas as arguments, effectively creating a tree of schemas.

 Consider the following example.
-In the left, a JSON Schema consisting of 7 subschemas (declared using the `properties` and `prefixItems` applicators).
-In the right, a tree representation of the schema, where each subschema corresponds to a node in the tree:
+On the left, a JSON Schema consisting of 7 subschemas (declared using the `properties` and `prefixItems` applicators).
+On the right, a tree representation of the schema, where each subschema corresponds to a node in the tree:

 ![Thinking of a JSON Schema as a tree structure](/img/posts/2024/understanding-lexical-dynamic-scopes/tree.webp)

-Thinking of a schema as a tree structure greatly helps understanding lexical scopes.
+Thinking of a schema as a tree structure greatly helps in understanding lexical scopes.
 Under this analogy, the lexical scope of a schema consists of the *ancestors* of such node, including the node itself.
 In other words, the lexical scope of a schema consists of its parent schemas including the schema